 Role playing can bring a level of levity to conflict resolution.
 When students are placed in opposing roles than what they may play in a real life situation, it teaches them empathy and forces them to look at actions from another point of view.

-Role playing may also provide insights into just where the conflicts are arising from.
-Rather than having conflicts rise with statements like “Well, how would you like it if I did this to you?”
-Conflicts can be looked at from more objective, role playing standpoints.
+Role playing also provides insight into where the conflict started.
+Rather than having conflicts rise with statements like “Well, how would you like it if I did this to you?” your students can look at conflict from a more objective standpoint by acting it out.

-As an assignment, have students observe and track various conflicts that they either witness or are involved with over a period of time.
-These can be tracked in a journal, and should be written without the specific identities of the participants.
-In this case, the identities are not as important as the activity they witness and the reaction of those involved.
-Let students know to be on the outlook for situations where conflict resolution would help.
-This will also set a baseline for just how severe the problem may be.
+As an assignment, have students observe and track various conflicts that they either witness or are involved in over a period of time.
+These can be tracked in a journal and written without specifically identifying other students.
+The identities are not as important as the activity they witness and the reaction of those involved.

-At some point students should voluntarily share their observations in their journals and students can discuss the positives and negatives of the involved student’s reactions.
+At some point, students should voluntarily share their observations in their journals and discuss the positives and negatives of the involved students’ reactions.
 This allows students to discuss specific incidents, without “outing” offenders.

 Many conflicts start because of misunderstandings and miscommunication.
 Teaching students good listening habits can be an important tool.

-You can start with an in classroom discussion about conflicts that may have occurred to students recently.
+Start with a classroom discussion about recent student conflicts.
 You are likely to hear things like “He wouldn’t listen” or “They didn’t understand what I was saying.”

 This is a good opportunity to let students realize the power of listening.
 It also lends itself to teaching “how” to listen.